forgelabeone-svg/forgelabone/README.md

-# 🧠 ForgeLab — The Self-Healing AI Development Environment
+# 🧠 ForgeLab — The multi-agent AI development environment

 > **Write what you want.
 It builds, tests, and fixes itself automatically.**